Logo of Pest Crews

 Knowing what to expect can help you prepare for an inspector's visit.
 A comprehensive termite inspection in Fort Pierce typically follows a systematic approach.

 3. Attic and Crawl Space Examination: These often-overlooked areas are prime targets for both subterranean and drywood termites.
-The inspector will use a bright light to examine rafters, joists, sheathing, and insulation for any evidence of activity3.
+The inspector will use a bright light to examine rafters, joists, sheathing, and insulation for any evidence of activity6.

 5. Reporting: After the inspection, you will receive a detailed report.
 The best reports include photos of any evidence found, a diagram of the property noting areas of concern, a description of conducive conditions, and a clear recommendation for any needed treatment or preventative measures8 9.

-Find the perfect termite inspection for your needs
+Find the perfect termite inspection companies for your needs

 Get personalized recommendations and expert advice